lunfardo314/lunfardo314.github.io/overview/intro.md

 Proxima presents a novel architecture for a distributed ledger, commonly referred to as a *blockchain*.

 - Proxima is as decentralized and permissionless as Bitcoin (*proof-of-work*, PoW).
-- Proxima is similar to *proof-of stake* (PoS) due to its approach to the Sybil-protection with tokens, its cost-and-energy-efficiency and high throughput.
+- Proxima is similar to *proof-of stake* (PoS) due to its approach to the Sybil-resistance with tokens, its cost-and-energy-efficiency and high throughput.

-Yet it is neither PoW, nor a BFT-based PoS system.
+Yet it is neither PoW, nor a PBFT-based PoS system.
 It is based on **cooperative consensus**, which is _probabilistic_ and _multi-leader_.
 It uses _transaction DAG_ (a _directed acyclic graph_) also known as the _tangle_.
 In contrast to blockchains and blockDAGs, **Proxima has no blocks**.
-We see the _cooperative consensus_ as a _Nakamoto consensus_ without PoW.
+We see the _cooperative consensus_ as a _Nakamoto consensus_ without PoW (see motivation in [On definition of Nakamoto consensus](https://medium.com/@lunfardo/on-definition-of-nakamoto-consensus-be8f4b84c899)).

-In short, the *cooperative consensus* is a convergent behavior among token holders, issuing valid transactions while seeking profit in a form of inflation rewards and fees collected from peers.
+In short, the *cooperative consensus* is a convergent profit-seeking behavior among token holders, issuing valid transactions while seeking inflation rewards and fees collected from peers.
 Similarly to the *longest chain rule* of PoW blockchains, in Proxima token holders follows rule, called **biggest ledger coverage** rule.
 The latter is an optimal profit-seeking strategy for them in the game-theoretical sense.
 It leads to Nash equilibrium among token holders, just like the *longest chain rule* is optimal for Bitcoin miners.

-Token holders are the only category of users which has genuine and vested interest in any distributed ledger.
+in general, token holders are the only category of participants that has genuine and vested interest in any distributed ledger.
 In blockchains, a special category of participants, 3rd parties such as miners or validators, must be incentivized to maintain consensus of the ledger state on behalf of the users.
-The extent of decentralization and security of the blockchain strictly depends on how decentralized its miners/validators are.
+The extent of decentralization and security of the blockchain strictly depends on how decentralized its miners or validators are.

 Proxima takes a different approach: the end-users -- token holders -- themselves maintain consensus on the ledger state by cooperating permissionless-ly with each other, only driven by self-interest in the environment defined by the ledger validity constraints.
 It removes the need for special incentivized categories of participants with their specific interests and behaviors.